Margo Okazawa-Rey: Positions

-Research, Influence, and Ideology
+Research, influence, and ideology

 As a founding member of the Combahee River Collective in the mid-1970s, it shaped her scholarship and activism and the framework of intersectionality has informed her activism on military violence against women, inter/intra-ethnic conflicts, and critical multicultural education in Boston, Washington, DC, and the San Francisco Bay Area.
 Furthermore, she co-convened "Women Redefining Security" conferences in Okinawa, Washington, D.C, and Seoul, Korea.

 Okazawa-Rey's specific areas of interest are militarism, armed conflict, and violence against women.
 In her research, she examined the connections between militarism, economic globalization, and impacts on local and migrant women in South Korea who live and work around US military bases.

 In 1978, Okazawa-Rey co-authored “A Black Feminist Statement” with the collective.

-In 1990, she joined the Advisory board for the Shanti Project in San Francisco along with the Board of Directors for the Afro-Asian Relations Council of Washington.
+In 1990, she joined the Advisory board for the Shanti Project in San Francisco along with the board of directors for the Afro-Asian Relations Council of Washington.

 In 1994, Okazawa-Rey received a Fulbright Program in South Korea, citing an interest in interminority racism between Korean and African Americans.
 Given the high tension in the U.S. between Korean immigrant merchants and the African American community, such as the Los Angeles race riots, she planned to research what Korean locals were learning about African Americans living internationally.
 During her time in South Korea, she noted the U.S. military presence along with the generational impact of the Japanese colonization of Korea from 1910 to 1945.
 She made a connection between the U.S. military to race and gender relations both abroad and domestically.
-Okazawa-Rey began and spent much of her career exploring both this and the interconnections between militarism and the globalization of the economy.
+Okazawa-Rey began and spent much of her career exploring both this and the interconnections between militarism, globalization of the economy, and military violence against women and girls.